 Frequently Asked Questions on NOUN Carryover Rules

-Q: Does NOUN allow rewriting exams without re-registering?
+Q: Does NOUN allow rewriting exams without registering again?

-A: No. You must re-register for the course.
+A: No. You must register again for the course.

 Q: Can I combine carryovers with new courses?